ninpwn/ninpwn.github.io/index.md

 With a strong proficiency in Open Source Intelligence (OSINT) within the cyber realm and beyond it, I possess an exceptional ability to utilize diverse online sources and enumeration techniques to gather critical information, analyze it effectively, and derive valuable insights for comprehensive cybersecurity measures.

 ### Exploit Development
-Intermediate level of proficiency in exploit development, able to navigate and manipulate vulnerabilities present in binaries and web-based interfaces with adeptness mainly using Python and sometimes Bash.
+Intermediate level of proficiency in exploit development, able to navigate and manipulate vulnerabilities present in binaries and web-based interfaces with adeptness mainly using Python and Bash.

 ### Linux
 Intermediate familiarity with Linux and the Linux kernel, adept at navigating the Linux environment, leveraging its robust features, command-line tools, and kernel-level functionalities for efficient system administration, troubleshooting, and customization.